The Best July 4th Celebrations in the United States!

 New Orleans provides an environment that will be enjoyable to all demographics on this holiday.
 Similarly to Vegas, New Orleans pretty much invented partying.
 Fireworks are shot up over the Mississippi River aboard "dueling barges" beginning at around 9 pm.
 The American Pyrotechnics Association rated New Orleans as one of the "Top Five Must-See Firework Displays in the U.S." Watch the sky illuminate with color for 15 to 20 minutes and after head down to the French Quarter to celebrate for the rest of the night.

 5. Bend, Oregon

-Bend was ranked first for town pride by Travel and Leisure, and they sure know how to throw a good, old-fashioned American celebration.
-Most of the day's festivities occur in Drake Park and began at eight in the morning.
-Activities include classics like pie-eating contests, watermelon-eating contests, three-legged races, and bean bag tosses.
+Bend was ranked first for town pride by Travel + Leisure, and they sure know how to throw a good, old-fashioned American celebration.
+Most of the day's festivities occur in Drake Park and began at 11 a.m.
+Activities include classics like pie-eating contests, watermelon-eating contests, three-legged races, and water balloon tosses.
 Bend hosts a truly traditional, American-style party that is unlike any other spot in the country.

 You may not have heard of this Northern Arizona city's popular Independence Day celebrations, but Flagstaff is riddled with American history.
 The name itself has great significance to this country.
 On July 4, 1876, Boston emigrates stripped a pine tree to raise an American flag in celebration of the nation's centennial.
 Their makeshift flag staff (where the name comes from!) ultimately became a historic landmark for others traveling through the area.
 This Fourth of July, The Flagstaff Symphony Orchestra will hold their annual, free Independence Day concert.
 And what better way to celebrate your love for this nation than visiting the Grand Canyon?
 The sprawling national park is easily accessible and will fill your heart with American spirit.